NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 type: regular
 title: Synthetic data generation tool
 subtitle: >
-  Local-first tool to generate tabular synthetic data.
-The tool automatically generates an evaluation report to assess the quality of the data.
+  Local-first tool to generate synthetic data.
+The tool automatically generates an evaluation report to assess the quality of the generated data.
 All data are locally processed without using cloud solutions.
 image: /images/svg-illustrations/knowledge_base.svg
 team:
   title: Synthetic data generation team